Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

 In terms of clinical research, I study interventions that reduce the negative impact that affective phenomena, particularly depression, have on young people and families.

-I am 47 years old, a husband and father of three daughters.
+I am 47-years old, a husband and father of three daughters.
 I row competitively on Concept2 and read hard-copy books.

 Here is a [list of my